YetAnotherNerd/whatlastgenre/README.md

 	apikey = 54bee5593b60d0a5bf379cedcad79052
 	[genres]
 	whitelist =
-	blacklist =
+	blacklist = Unknown
 	uppercase = IDM, UK, US
 	score_up =
-	score_down = Electronic, Other, Unknown, Unknown
+	score_down = Electronic, Other, Other

 ### Configuration options explained

+#### genres section

+##### whitelist, blacklist option
+Using a whitelist is not recommended, depending on your music collection you might have to create a really large list to get resonable results.
+Use the blacklist to ban specific tags. whitelist and blacklist can't be used at the same time, obviously ;).

-#### score_up, score_down
+##### score_up, score_down option

-This should be considered as "soft" white-/blacklist where you can in-/decrease the occurrence of specific tags that you dont like or that are to inaccurate for you without fully banning them like in the tag_blacklist option.
+This should be considered as "soft" white-/blacklist where you can in-/decrease the occurrence of specific tags that you dont like or that are to inaccurate for you without fully banning them like with the blacklist option.
 Tags listed here will get an initial score offset, to modify their score even more, just mention them more then once.

 ## Usage